jmfriedt/max2771_fx2lp/Maxim_EvalBoard/README.md

 24 MHz datarate and 0-IF measuremements are extremely noisy when streaming the IQ complex data.
 All useful measurements are performed with an IF, streaming only I componenents, and offsetting the IF during software processing.

-TODO: check the assembled boards work at 0-IF